Binary Cyclic Codes and BCH codes

 Erasure correction achieved by two errors-only decoding passes using the Euclidean algorithm.
 Any (valid) code length can be input.

-This page was last updated on May 6, 2002, by Robert H. Morelos-Zaragoza.
+This page was last updated August 6, 2008, by Robert H. Morelos-Zaragoza.